alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 The option to apply for a repeat online and the due date will be stated on the initial certificate.
 A repeat may be applied for up to 1 week before the due date.
 Please contact the VMD with any queries [how?]

-###Data needed
+###New products

 If you are applying for a product that has not previously been permitted import into the UK (a new product), in addition to a completed application you will need to provide a copy of the:

-Summary of Product Characteristics (SPC) or equivalent product information (for STC applications) in English product labels in the native language
+- Summary of Product Characteristics (SPC) or equivalent product information (for STC applications) in English
+- product labels in the native language

+[SME question: How do people get their Summary of Product Characteristics?]

 ###Wholesale Dealers Import Certificates (WDIC)